 top of page

-Since 2020, with funding from NOAA and FEMA, the RiSC program has been implemented in Coney Island, Brooklyn in partnership with 7 NYC public schools and 3 in Cape May County, New Jersey.
+Since 2020, with funding from NOAA and FEMA, the RiSC program has been implemented in Coney Island, Brooklyn in partnership with 7 NYC public schools and 5 in New Jersey.
 Community partners include: Coney Island Beautification Project, American Littoral Society, New York Sea Grant, NYC Parks, the Science and Resilience Institute at Jamaica Bay, Coney Island residents and advisors, and NWF affiliate New Jersey Audubon.
-An adapted RiSC curriculum is educating students about Coney Island’s ecological and social history, including racist housing policies which continue to expose local residents to inequitable climate risks.
-Through oral history interviews, podcast projects and community events, students are striving to amplify Coney Islanders' lived experiences, increase public awareness of local climate impacts, and spark public conversations about climate solutions.
+An adapted RiSC curriculum is educating students about Coney Island’s ecological and social history, including structural racism which continues to expose local residents to inequitable climate risks.
+Through oral history interviews, podcast projects and community events, students have worked to amplify Coney Islanders' lived experiences, increase public awareness of local climate impacts, and spark public conversations about climate solutions.
 In the spring of 2022, students from 9 schools planted 10,000 beach grass culms in Coney Island Creek Park, to stabilize the dunes along the shoreline and help protect nearby homes from coastal flooding.
-In 2023, students added an additional 15,500 culms.

 In May 2023, the RiSC program was named the winner of FEMA’s Cooperative Technical Partners (CTP) Recognition Program Award for “outstanding efforts to increase risk awareness [and] to help advance equity and inclusion."

-We're grateful to FEMA for the agency's continued support of the RiSC program.
+We're grateful to FEMA for the agency's continued support of the

-Through partnerships and collabora-tions, our learning resources and best practices are being adapted in schools and communities across the U.S., Puerto Rico, and the globe that are looking for ways to increase climate and resiliency literacy.
+Through partnerships and collabora-tions, RiSC learning resources and best practices are being adapted in schools and communities across the U.S., Puerto Rico, and the globe that are looking for ways to increase climate and resiliency literacy.

 Read more about us